lochoang-web/lochoang-web/README.md

-### Hi there 👋
+# Hi there 👋, I am Loc (Leon) Hoang
 ![Design and Development](https://github.com/lochoang-web/lochoang-web/blob/main/20190424_130551.jpg)
-I am Loc (Leon) Hoang, have live in Oregon State for over 25 years.
+I live in Oregon State for over 25 years.
 I am attending Clark College as I pursue my Web Development degree, in addition to over 10 years of experience in QA Engineer and Desktop Support.
 My hope is to be able find a web development , QA position where I can work remotely from home.

+##Skills and Experience
-Skills:  JS / HTML / CSS/WordPress/Python/C#
+💻  JS / HTML / CSS/WordPress/Python/C#

 - 🔭 I’m currently working on this page.